A local orientational order parameter for systems of interacting particles: Quantifying local orientational order

 \subsection{Bond angles}

-A complete description of a particle's neighborhood can be given by a list of vectors expressing the relative position of its neighbors.
-Given a particle $p$, call the vector expressing the relative position of its $i$th neighbor $q_i$ a \textit{bond} $b_i := q_i - p$.
+A complete description of a particle's neighborhood can be given by the set of vectors expressing the relative position of its neighbors.
+Given a particle $p$ and a neighboring particle $q$, call the vector $q - p$ a \textit{bond}.
 Notice that rotations and reflections preserve the geometric form of a neighborhood but not the bonds that describe it.
 It is thereby evident that the geometric form of a particle neighborhood is encoded in the \textit{relationships between bonds} rather than the \textit{bonds} themselves.

-Here, we capture these relationships by the angles between bonds.
-We call the smaller angle between two bonds $b_i$ and $b_{j\neq i}$ a \textit{bond angle} $\theta_{ij}$.
+In the present work, we capture the relationships between bonds through the \textit{bond angle}, defined as the smaller angle between two bonds.

-Observe that neighborhoods with the form of a regular convex polytope \cite{coxeter_1973} exhibit an especially limited selection of bond angles relative to their number of bond pairs.
-Take the icosahedral neighborhood geometry, which is described by 12 bonds: the 66 pairs made by these bonds meet at one of only 3 unique angles, namely those of (approximately) 63.4, 116.6, and 180 degrees.
-This simple observation prompts the question of whether bond angles constitute a valuable source of insight also on other neighborhood geometries.
-As a mathematical basis for neighborhood distinguishment, we here hypothesize that they do.
-We further posit that the amount of informational redundancy among bond pairs corresponds to the degree of geometric order in a particle neighborhood---we call this kind of redundancy \mbox{\textit{extracopularity}}.
+Observe that neighborhoods with the form of a regular convex polytope exhibit a distinct lack of diversity in bond angles.
+Take the icosahedral neighborhood, which is described by $12$ bonds: the $66$ pairs made by these bonds meet at one of only three different angles, namely those of (approximately) $63.4$\textdegree, $116.6$\textdegree, and $180$\textdegree.
+These bond pairs are highly redundant in the sense that only three different angles are needed to describe all $66$ of them.
+While this particular redundancy is readily attributed to the $60$ rotational symmetries of the icosahedron, a natural question to ask is whether the extent of such a redundancy conveys the absolute degree of orientational order around a particle in general.
+We here hypothesize in the affirmative and call this kind of redundancy \mbox{\textit{extracopularity}}.